10 Key Qualities That Make a Good Real Estate Agent

 Because this attribute can mean the difference between a smooth real estate transaction and a stressful one.

-Whether you’re buying or selling, here’s how a reliable agent benefits you:
+Whether you’re buying or selling, here’s what a reliable agent offers:

-• Trustworthy advice: Agents with this quality ground their recommendations in data to help you make informed decisions.
+• Trustworthy advice: Agents with this quality ground their recommendations in data to help you make the best decisions.

 • Efficiency: A dependable agent knows how to steer you toward a favorable outcome with minimal complications.
 For example, if you’re selling, your listing agent might suggest getting a pre-inspection to mitigate any unexpected issues and expedite your sale.